tonivade/purefun/README.md

 # Purefun

-This module is the core of the zeromock project.
+This module was developed as the core of the zeromock project.
 It defines all the basic classes and interfaces used in the rest of the project.

-Initially the module only holds a few basic interfaces and it has grown to become an entire functional programming library (well, a humble one).
+Initially the module only holds a few basic interfaces and it has grown to become an entire functional programming library (well, a humble one), and now is an independent library.

 Working in this library helps me to learn and understand some important concepts of functional programming.